failmap/failmap/README.md

 [admin website](http://127.0.0.1:8000/admin/) at http://127.0.0.1:8000

 # Scanning services (beta)

+Todo: add celery beat information

+Some scanners require RabbitMQ to be installed.
+We're currently in transition from running scanners manually to supporting both manual scans and celery beat.

+Each of the below commands requires their own command line window:

+    # start rabbitmq
+    rabbitmq-server

+    # start a worker
+    failmap-admin celery worker -ldebug

 These services help fill the database with accurate up to date information.
 Run each one of them in a separate command line window and keep them running.